typelevel/doobie/modules/docs/src/main/mdoc/docs/10-Logging.md

 You can find the `label` in the LogEvent.

-### Passing additional context to your LogHandlerM
+### Passing additional context to your LogHandler

-You can use cats-effect's `IOLocal` to pass additional context to the LogHandlerM (e.g. tracing context), as the following example shows:
+You can use cats-effect's `IOLocal` to pass additional context to the LogHandler (e.g. tracing context), as the following example shows:

 ```scala mdoc
 import cats.effect.{IOLocal, Ref}